 - Forming an LLC without a Social Security Number (SSN) for non-US citizens or residents is possible.

-- An Individual Taxpayer Identification Number (ITIN) can be obtained as an alternative to an SSN for tax purposes.
+- An ITIN can be obtained as an alternative to an SSN for tax purposes.

-- The LLC formation process without an SSN involves applying for an ITIN, selecting a registered agent, researching state-specific requirements, preparing and filing LLC formation documents, submitting them to the state, and obtaining an Employer Identification Number (EIN).
+- To form an LLC without an SSN, you need to apply for an ITIN, choose a registered agent, research state requirements, prepare and file LLC formation documents, submit them to the state, and obtain an EIN.